 Felicia M. Davis coordinates sustainability for Clark Atlanta University and is a member of ...

 Jaimie P. Cloud is founder and president of the Cloud Institute and author of the Education for S ...

-David Macek serves as executive director of Northwest Earth Institute, a sustainability org ...
+David Macek is the executive director of EcoChallenge.org, a sustainability organization that pro ...

 Sachem HawkStorm, hereditary sachem (chief) of the Schaghticoke People, is a fierce advocate ...

 Laura Weiland is director of the Omega Center for Sustainable Living (OCSL), and creator of ...

 Robert "Skip" Backus is the chief executive officer of Omega Institute.
 For more than 20 years, h ...

 Geremy Schulick served as content curator for Project Drawdown's "Educate and Activate" project. ...